 In the College of Arts & Sciences, we have designed a College Core Curriculum that:

-Students can integrate a variety of interests through the individual Interdepartmental Major or the broad College Major, or by combining a major with a minor or with another academic program-such as the Institute for Leadership in Technology and Management.
+Students can integrate a variety of interests through the individual Interdepartmental Major or the broad College Major, or by combining a major with a minor or with another academic program-such as the Institute for Leadership in Technology & Management.